Spectral and scattering properties of quantum walks on homogenous trees of odd degree: Quantum walks on homogenous trees of odd degree

 and $C$ the (unitary) coin operator given by

-We assume that the coin operator $C$ has an anisotropic behaviour at infinity; it converges with short-range rate to three asymptotic coin operators, one on each main branch of $\Tau$, in the following way (we use the notation $\langle\cdot\rangle:=(1+|\cdot|^2)^{1/2}$)\;\!:
+We assume that the coin operator $C$ has an anisotropic behaviour at infinity; it converges with short-range rate to $d$ asymptotic coin operators, one on each main branch of $\Tau$, in the following way:

-\begin{Assumption}[Short-range] For each $i=1,2,3$, there exist a diagonal matrix $C_i\in\U(3)$ and a scalar $\varepsilon_i>0$ such that
+\begin{Assumption}[Short-range] For each $i=1,\ldots,d$, there exist a diagonal matrix $C_i\in\U(d)$ and a scalar $\varepsilon_i>0$ such that

 \end{Assumption}